avivrosenberg/avivr.net-quartz/content/index.md

 Welcome to my home on the web.

-I write about things I'm interested in, especially when I want to understand them better.
-Or if I just don't want to forget.
-This would be mainly around machine learning and data science, but might include other stuff too.

-This site is relatively new, so I'm still porting over content into it.
+I write technical posts about things I like learning about: machine learning, statistics, data science, optimization, signal processing, and similar topics.

+%%
+Writing helps me think and understand better.

+The posts are written with myself as the target audience - content I wish I had when I was first learning each topic, or that would help me relearn if I forget it in the future.
+They're technical and require a math or engineering background.
+I focus on the key mathematical ideas and intuitions behind them, without being overly rigorous.
+I usually include hands-on code examples to show how the theory is actually applied in the real world.
+%%

-In the meantime, you can check out some recent [[Posts/|posts]] or learn more [[About me|about me]].
+You can check out my [[Posts/|posts]] or learn more [[About me|about me]].